encoredev/encore/CONTRIBUTING.md

 ## Architecture

-The code base is divided into several parts:
+encore's code base is divided into several parts:

 ### cli
 The `encore` command line interface.
 The encore background daemon